ReidWilliams/made-notebook/README.md

 ## Made notebook

-For bread, garum, miso and the like.
+Notebook at [made.reidw.co](http://made.reidw.co), for bread, garum, miso and the like.

-Theme is a customized version of the PaperMod Hugo theme.
+Theme is a customized version of the PaperMod [Hugo](gohugo.io) theme.
+Hugo needs to be installed.

-To deploy, clone the `reidwilliams.github.io` repository as a subfolder and deploy with `deploy.sh`
+To deploy, clone the `reidwilliams.github.io` repository as a subfolder and deploy with `deploy.sh`.

-Requires Hugo